ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Next.js 15 for Beginners: Build Your First Full-Stack React App Today - <a href="https://telidevs.medium.com/nextjs-15-tutorial-for-beginners-fullstack-react-917ce5edfb28?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Side effects aren’t scary, Unless you forget the cleanup. - <a href="https://javascript.plainenglish.io/side-effects-arent-scary-unless-you-forget-the-cleanup-39f7ffa060d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `telidevs`**
+✍️ **posted by `Sudhi`**

-<blockquote>Imagine React is like instant noodles. 🍜 Fast, flexible, but… bland.
+<blockquote>Let’s Try to understand React’s useEffect hook with real-world examples.
+Understand dependency arrays, cleanup functions, and when to use…
- Next.js is the gourmet version where someone adds eggs, veggies… Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-“Stop Sprinkling Memo Everywhere”: A Practical Guide to useMemo vs useCallback - <a href="https://medium.com/@chandralekha-selvam/stop-sprinkling-memo-everywhere-a-practical-guide-to-usememo-vs-usecallback-5e042299788e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Easiest Way to Understand useMemo (Coffee Shop Analogy) - <a href="https://medium.com/@kacar7/the-easiest-way-to-understand-usememo-coffee-shop-analogy-cd5b6d5016bf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandralekha S`**
+✍️ **posted by `kacar`**

-<blockquote>useMemo caches a value, useCallback caches a function.
-Both help you skip work—but only when that work is actually expensive or prevents…
+<blockquote>Imagine you own a coffee shop.
+Every morning: Customers come in.
 Continue reading on Medium »</blockquote>

-<h3>3. ⚡ 20+ Advanced React.js Tips & Tricks Every Senior Developer Must Know - <a href="https://medium.com/@Amanda10/20-advanced-react-js-tips-tricks-every-senior-developer-must-know-3d8b9b02d152?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Vercel Analytics: The Easiest Way to Track Your Next.js App - <a href="https://joodi.medium.com/vercel-analytics-the-easiest-way-to-track-your-next-js-app-4d6431efe637?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**
+✍️ **posted by `Joodi`**

-<blockquote>React.js has evolved a lot over the years.
-It’s no longer just about building UI components — it’s about performance optimization, clean…
+<blockquote>When you start a Next.js project, one of the first questions is: How do I track traffic and performance?
+Many developers rush to install…
 Continue reading on Medium »</blockquote>

-<h3>4.
-The same component, but in different versions of React - <a href="https://medium.com/@almazbisenbaev/the-same-component-but-in-different-versions-of-react-42072a3fc8f2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. #24: The Next.js and React.js Weekly Newsletter (03 Sep 2025) - <a href="https://medium.com/nextjs/24-the-next-js-and-react-js-weekly-newsletter-03-sep-2025-e29927c3bea8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rajdeep Singh`**

+<blockquote>Check out the quality of tutorials and articles published related to React.js, Next.js, and TypeScript on the internet this week.
+Continue reading on Nextjs »</blockquote>

+<h3>5.
+What’s the correct way to upgrade Angular or React to the latest version? - <a href="https://medium.com/@debian113/how-to-update-on-new-version-angular-or-react-js-4b5293d8d7b5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Almaz Bisenbaev`**
+✍️ **posted by `Denis Plauski`**

-<blockquote>I recreated the count button component in different versions of React, starting from the earlist one.
+<blockquote>Usually, average Angular and React developers update to new versions on the release day or within a couple of days/weeks after.
 Continue reading on Medium »</blockquote>

-<h3>5.
-React.js Security Misconfiguration: Fixes & Examples - <a href="https://medium.com/meetcyber/react-js-security-misconfiguration-fixes-examples-3e4c3f11a676?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pentest_Testing_Corp`**

-<blockquote>Security misconfiguration is one of the most common ways React apps get burned: missing headers, wild-card CORS, leaked env secrets, dev…
-Continue reading on MeetCyber »</blockquote>

 <h3>6.
-The Future of OTT Platforms: How to Build Scalable Streaming Apps - <a href="https://medium.com/@charlesduong99/the-future-of-ott-platforms-how-to-build-scalable-streaming-apps-f35b052ae04f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Every Developer Should Learn React in 2025 (Beginner’s Guide Inside) - <a href="https://medium.com/@teamseo.qf/why-every-developer-should-learn-react-in-2025-beginners-guide-inside-b486749720d2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Charlesduong`**
+✍️ **posted by `Team SEO QFS`**

-<blockquote>In just a few years, Over-the-Top (OTT) platforms have reshaped how audiences consume entertainment, news, education, and even sports.
+<blockquote>Newbie’s Guide to React: Why It’s the Future of Frontend Development
 Continue reading on Medium »</blockquote>

-<h3>7.
-Stop Using useEffect for Real-Time Updates!
-Here's Why. - <a href="https://javascript.plainenglish.io/stop-using-useeffect-for-real-time-updates-heres-why-fac01810c94d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ruqaiya Beguwala`**

-<blockquote>If you’re using useEffect to listen for live data changes, you might be introducing bugs.
-Discover the robust React hook designed for the…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js 15 for Beginners: Build Your First Full-Stack React App Today - <a href="https://telidevs.medium.com/nextjs-15-tutorial-for-beginners-fullstack-react-917ce5edfb28?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mounting Google Cloud Storage Buckets as Static Assets in Next.js - <a href="https://medium.com/@seport/mounting-google-cloud-storage-buckets-as-static-assets-in-next-js-afc7c17daf50?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `telidevs`**
+✍️ **posted by `Sarah Port`**

-<blockquote>Imagine React is like instant noodles. 🍜 Fast, flexible, but… bland.
+<blockquote>On my current project, we have a Next.js web service deployed on Google Cloud Run.
+We also have some image files being stored in a bucket…
- Next.js is the gourmet version where someone adds eggs, veggies… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Next.js Route Groups: Organizing Your App Router Like a Pro - <a href="https://medium.com/@shrutishende11/next-js-route-groups-organizing-your-app-router-like-a-pro-aa58ca11f973?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complete Guide to CSR, SSR, SSG, and ISR (with Examples & Code) - <a href="https://imjivani.medium.com/the-complete-guide-to-csr-ssr-ssg-and-isr-with-examples-code-3a1ed6aea0e1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shruti Shende`**
+✍️ **posted by `Jevin Jivani`**

-<blockquote>A comprehensive guide to using route groups in Next.js for better project organization and cleaner code structure.
+<blockquote>Building modern web apps isn’t just about picking the right framework, it’s about deciding how your pages are rendered.
+That’s where CSR…
 Continue reading on Medium »</blockquote>

 <h3>3.
-CVE-2025–29927: The Middleware Misstep That Shook Next.js - <a href="https://javascript.plainenglish.io/cve-2025-29927-the-middleware-misstep-that-shook-next-js-a54c1268d4d3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Practical Guide to HTTP Status Codes for Web Developers and Backend Engineers - <a href="https://medium.com/@sidharthsangelia/a-practical-guide-to-http-status-codes-for-web-developers-and-backend-engineers-5745260c48b8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `gm0`**
+✍️ **posted by `Sidharth sangelia`**

-<blockquote>In March 2025, a critical vulnerability surfaced in Next.js, the popular React-based web framework powering thousands of modern web…
+<blockquote>Hey fellow developers! 👋
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Monitoreo en Next.js con Grafana Faro: Cómo agregar observabilidad a tu frontend en producción - <a href="https://medium.com/@danierfernandez0168/monitoreo-en-next-js-con-grafana-faro-c%C3%B3mo-agregar-observabilidad-a-tu-frontend-en-producci%C3%B3n-6506ebd6436a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vercel Analytics: The Easiest Way to Track Your Next.js App - <a href="https://joodi.medium.com/vercel-analytics-the-easiest-way-to-track-your-next-js-app-4d6431efe637?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Danier fernandez`**
+✍️ **posted by `Joodi`**

-<blockquote>En este tutorial, aprenderás a integrar Grafana Faro en una aplicación Next.js para monitorear métricas, errores y trazas sin necesidad de…
+<blockquote>When you start a Next.js project, one of the first questions is: How do I track traffic and performance?
+Many developers rush to install…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Next.js has gained immense popularity as a framework for building React applications due to its… - <a href="https://shekhar14.medium.com/next-js-has-gained-immense-popularity-as-a-framework-for-building-react-applications-due-to-its-6fe42737803e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. #24: The Next.js and React.js Weekly Newsletter (03 Sep 2025) - <a href="https://medium.com/nextjs/24-the-next-js-and-react-js-weekly-newsletter-03-sep-2025-e29927c3bea8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Shekhar`**
+✍️ **posted by `Rajdeep Singh`**

-<blockquote>Understanding the Next.js Architecture
+<blockquote>Check out the quality of tutorials and articles published related to React.js, Next.js, and TypeScript on the internet this week.
-Continue reading on Medium »</blockquote>
+Continue reading on Nextjs »</blockquote>

 <h3>6.
-Advanced Senior-Level Next.js Interview Questions & Answers - <a href="https://medium.com/@TheEnaModernCoder/advanced-senior-level-next-js-interview-questions-answers-51b123d63084?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Remove Element | Day 2 on LeetCode: Strengthening Logical Reasoning in JavaScript - <a href="https://medium.com/@giovannafalcon.dev/remove-element-day-2-on-leetcode-strengthening-logical-reasoning-in-javascript-ebe6462e319e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ena Modern Coder`**
+✍️ **posted by `Giovanna Falcon`**

-<blockquote>If you’re interviewing for a senior developer role with Next.js, you’re expected to go beyond just writing pages and hooks.
-Companies will…
+<blockquote>Today was my second day solving challenges on LeetCode, and the chosen problem was the classic “Remove Element.”
+The challenge consists of…
 Continue reading on Medium »</blockquote>

 <h3>7.
+Why Choose NextJS Development Company for Enhanced Web Performance? - <a href="https://medium.com/@cssoftsolutions/why-choose-nextjs-development-company-for-enhanced-web-performance-fd5ce7e4f2f4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `C.S.
+Soft Solutions (India) Private Limited`**

+<blockquote>Find a NextJS development agency to open the door to faster load speed, SEO-friendly structure, and scalable web apps.
+Read the blog.
+Continue reading on Medium »</blockquote>

-Next.js in 2025: Exploring React Server Components (RSC) and Server Actions in Depth ⚡ - <a href="https://medium.com/@TheblogStacker/next-js-in-2025-exploring-react-server-components-rsc-and-server-actions-in-depth-8331d8ad6644?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8. ⚡ 12 Powerful Next.js Tips & Tricks Every Developer Should Know  - <a href="https://medium.com/@MissLucina/12-powerful-next-js-tips-tricks-every-developer-should-know-fd4d311e6ad8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `Miss Lucina✨`**

-<blockquote>Next.js has always been the go-to framework for React developers, but in 2025, it’s not just about routing and SSR anymore — it’s…
+<blockquote>Next.js has quickly become the go-to React framework for building modern, production-grade applications 🌐.
+With built-in support for SSR…
 Continue reading on Medium »</blockquote>

 <br/>